 Who doesn’t like snacks?
-They’re delicious, very easy to prepare, and help balance the amount of nutrients required for your baby’s diet.
-If you think that your child doesn’t eat enough at breakfast, lunch, or dinner, a healthy snack can serve as nutritional support.
+They’re delicious, very easy to prepare, and help balance the number of nutrients required for your child’s diet.
+If you think that your little one doesn’t eat enough at breakfast, lunch, or dinner, a healthy snack can serve as nutritional support.
 On the other hand, your little one might have a healthy appetite and eat very well but still get hungry between meals.
-Healthy snacks are a great way to keep your child happy and satisfied.
+Healthy snacks for kids are a great way to keep your child happy and satisfied.

-Which snacks should I offer to my little one?
+Which snacks should I offer my little one?

-Many of kids’ snacks tend to be of lower nutritional value, however, if you choose healthy options, these can support your child’s healthy eating plan.
-The American Academy of Pediatrics (AAP) suggests the following recommendations to offer healthy snacks to your children:
+Many kids’ snacks tend to be of lower nutritional value, however, if you choose healthy options, these can support your child’s eating plan.
+The American Academy of Pediatrics (AAP) suggests the following recommendations about healthy snacks for kids:

 - Increase fruit and vegetable intake.
-Snack time is a great opportunity to increase the amount of fruits and vegetables your little one has every day.
-Give him the opportunity to choose between two or three options.
+Snack time is a great opportunity to increase the number of fruits and vegetables your little one has every day.
+Allow them to choose between two or three options.
 Also, you can pair the fruits and vegetables with dairy products like cheese, or whole-grain cereals and bread.

 - Keep healthy foods at home.
 It is more convenient and easier to introduce healthy snacks to your child if you keep different healthy items at hand.
 Try to have in your kitchen raw vegetables and fruit, yogurt dip, hummus, and cheese sticks.